 - Improper loading.
 Truck drivers should be trained to properly load their trucks to avoid imbalances that can cause a driver to lose control of the vehicle.
 Your attorney investigates whether the truck was improperly loaded and whether a driver or a cargo company’s negligence contributed to the collision.

-Atlanta truck accident lawyers work to determine the cause of your truck collision.
+An Atlanta truck accident lawyer works to determine the cause of your truck collision.
 Once the cause is determined, it is easier to establish liability and support your claim for recovery.

 Common Injuries Suffered in Truck Accidents